Gordon's Garden Tomb

 Imagine how this shape has probably changed over the past 2,000 or so years with all the wars, rain, erosion, and so forth that have happened to it.
 As mentioned, today, it hardly resembles a skull.

 When Scripture mentions this site, it doesn't necessarily refer to a natural shape but is more likely referring to a place where crucifixions took place.
 Therefore, the natural formation at the Garden Tomb is weak evidence and shouldn't be a major factor in determining the true site of Golgotha.
-This shape could have looked entirely different during the time of Jesus.
+This shape could have looked entirely different during Jesus' time.

 Conclusion